 "Public corruption."
-The unlawful activity of any public official or public employee under color of or in connection with any public office or employment or any candidate for public office or the agent of any candidate for public office under color of or in connection with any public office or employment.
+The unlawful activity of any public official or public employee under color of or in connection with any public office or employment or any candidate for public office of the agent of any candidate for public office under color of or in connection with any public office or employment.]

+Section 2.
+Section 3 of the act, amended April 30, 1986 (P.L.132, No.40) and repealed in part October 5, 1980 (P.L.693, No.142), is amended to read: Section 3.
+Creation of commission; membership; compensation; vacancies; removal.

-- Section 3.
-Creation of commission; membership; compensation; vacancies; removal. - (a) The Pennsylvania Crime Commission shall consist of five members to be known as commissioners. - (b) One member of the commission shall be appointed by the Governor, one by the President pro tempore of the Senate, one by the Speaker of the House of Representatives, one by the Minority Leader of the Senate and one by the Minority Leader of the House of Representatives. - (c) Of the original members, the member appointed by the Governor shall serve for an initial term of one year, the two members appointed by the Speaker of the House of Representatives and the Minority Leader of the House of Representatives respectively shall serve for an initial term of two years and the two members appointed by the President pro tempore of the Senate and the Minority Leader of the Senate respectively shall serve for an initial term of three years.
+(a) The Pennsylvania Crime Commission shall consist of [five] six members to be known as commissioners.

+(b) One member of the commission shall be appointed by the Governor, one by the President pro tempore of the Senate, one by the Speaker of the House of Representatives, one by the Minority Leader of the Senate and one by the Minority Leader of the House of Representatives.
+The chairperson of the commission shall be the Commissioner of the Pennsylvania State Police.

+(c) Of the original members, the member appointed by the Governor shall serve for an initial term of one year, the two members appointed by the Speaker of the House of Representatives and the Minority Leader of the House of Representatives respectively shall serve for an initial term of two years and the two members appointed by the President pro tempore of the Senate and the Minority Leader of the Senate respectively shall serve for an initial term of three years.
 Thereafter each appointment provided for by this act shall be for a term of three years and such appointments shall be made in the same manner as the original appointments.
-Not more than three commissioners shall be members of the same political party. - (d) Commissioners shall receive \$50 a day compensation for their services.
-Expenses incurred by the executive director or other employees shall be allowed and paid on the presentation of itemized vouchers therefor and approved by the commission. - (e) All vacancies shall be filled, for the remainder of the unexpired term in the same manner as original appointments.
-Any commissioner, upon the expiration of his term, shall continue to hold office until his successor shall be duly appointed. - (f) Except as authorized pursuant to this subsection, no commissioner may be removed from office during his term.
+Not more than three commissioners shall be members of the same political party.

+(d) Commissioners shall receive \$50 a day compensation for their services.
+Expenses incurred by the executive director or other employees shall be allowed and paid on the presentation of itemized vouchers therefor and approved by the commission.
+This subsection shall not apply to the chairperson of the commission.

+(e) All vacancies shall be filled, for the remainder of the unexpired term in the same manner as original appointments.
+Any commissioner, upon the expiration of his term, shall continue to hold office until his successor has been duly appointed and qualified according to law, but in no event longer than six months after the expiration of the commissioner's appointed term.

+(f) Except as authorized pursuant to this subsection, no commissioner may be removed from office during his term.
 The Governor may, upon a clear and convincing evidence of misfeasance or malfeasance in office or neglect of duty, remove a commissioner prior to the expiration of his term.
 The Governor shall provide the commissioner so removed with a detailed written statement of the reasons for his removal.
-A commissioner so removed may petition the Commonwealth Court for reinstatement within ten days of his removal.
+A commissioner so removed may petition the Court for reinstatement.
 The court shall hold an expedited hearing and render a decision within 30 days after said hearing or as soon thereafter as may be practicable.
-There shall be no appeal from the decision of the Commonwealth Court.
-Any decision of the Commonwealth Court adverse to a commissioner so removed shall create a vacancy which shall be filled pursuant to subsection (e).
+Any decision of the Court adverse to a commissioner so removed shall create a vacancy which shall be filled pursuant to subsection (e).
+This subsection shall not apply to the chairperson of the commission.

+(g) This section shall expire June 30, 1994.

+Section 3.
+Section 4 of the act, amended April 30, 1986 (P.L.132, No.40), is amended to read: